 The Criminal Law Clinic is a unique opportunity for students who have determined that they are serious about criminal law as a career.
 The clinic is taught by prosecutors and defense attorneys, all of whom are leading practitioners in the Vermont criminal law bar and members of the VLS criminal law faculty: Professors

-Brian Marsicovetere.
+David Cahill, Michael Kainen, Brian Marsicovetere, and Anna Saxman.
 Students enrolled in the clinic will participate in a class that meets once a week for two hours, co-taught by the professors.
-For their practicum students will work on real criminal cases and may practice in Vermont courts under the direct supervision of Professors Sand, Saxman, Cahill and Marsicovetere.
+For their practicum students will work on real criminal cases and may practice in Vermont courts under the direct supervision of Professors Cahill, Kainen, Marsicovetere, and Saxman.

 This is a 6 credit course: 2 credit hours of classroom once a week for 2 hours; and 4 credit hours of clinic work twice a week for 8 hours each day.
-In the summer the course is offered for 9 credits, 7 are clinic work twice a week and 2 are classroom credits.
 Specific application procedures apply.